jganseman/ScoreSearch/README.md

 * field 240m: a (standardized?
 To be confirmed...) summary of the instrumentation (e.g.: 1 piano plus strings)
 * field 594a: a complete instrumentation (e.g.: 1 piano, 2 violins, 1 viola, 1 cello)

-Extracting the used vocabulary in fields 240 and 594 from RISM gives list of instruments that includes:
+Extracting the used vocabulary in fields 240 and 594 from RISM gives list of instruments that includes things such as:
-* bla
-* bla
+* "3.
+(3. auch Picc.)"
+* "5-6). - Bühnenmusik Org."
+* "Kast. grRatsche - 2 Hfe."
+* "pf 4hands (clav 4hands)"
-* bla
+* "vl (fl 2)"

-RISM is a collection of data gathered from many libraries that rarely comply to international standards of catalography, making the instrumentation data an utter mess.
+Needless to say, instrumentation is recorded in this database in a very ad hoc manner, often not following any standard, or having used any form of input verification.
+RISM is a composite collection of data compiled from many libraries, of which few fully comply to international standards of catalography.

-To somewhat clean this up, we remove invalid characters (\[\]?\*\& etc) and impose that:
+To somewhat clean this up, we remove invalid characters (\[\]?\*+\& etc) and impose that:
-* instruments must appear at least 5 times
+* instruments must appear at least 5 times (configurable)
-* instrument names must be maximum 20 characters
+* instrument names must be maximum 20 characters (configurable)

 ### Format Conversion
 Directly to JSON for moving into Elastic, or rather to structured ASCII for use with LogStash?